rkapl123/OreControl/docs/README.md

 # ORE-DB

-ORE-DB creates a (currently only MSSQL Server) Database using Table and XML View definitions for storing Opensource risk engine Data and converts existing ORE XML Files to insert statements, which can be imported into the database.
+ORE-DB creates a Database (currently only MSSQL Server and MYSQL Server are supported) using Table and (for MSSQL Server) XML View definitions for storing Opensource risk engine Data.
+Additional scripts convert existing ORE XML Files to insert statements, which can be imported into the database.

 For details see [OREDB](OREDB.md)